 - On imaging, an intact, thick scar is reassuring of the integrity of the repair of the prior C-section, and a thin scar or defect is worrisome for a uterine rupture during labor.

 Even without uterine rupture, there is an increased risk of HIE with VBAC, according to several studies.
 One large study found an increased incidence of HIE in women who had a trial of labor after C-section, compared to zero cases of HIE in women who underwent an elective repeat C-section delivery.

 The risks of VBAC are very serious, including the risk of the devastating condition of a ruptured uterus.
-It therefore is crucial that the mother and physician have an in-depth discussion about the mother’s chances of having a uterine rupture or other complications during the VBAC.
-This means that it is crucial for the physician to take a thorough history from the mother.
+It, therefore, is crucial that the mother and physician have an in-depth discussion about the mother’s chances of having a uterine rupture or other complications during the VBAC.
+This means that it is crucial for the physician to take a thorough history of the mother.